WECAN AT UNFCCC COP29

 -

-With moderation and comments by Osprey Orielle Lake, Executive Director of the Women’s Earth and Climate Action Network (WECAN), USA
+Osprey Orielle Lake, Founder and Executive Director of Women’s Earth and Climate Action Network (WECAN), United States

 Global Day of Action for Climate Justice